-Building on the experience and knowledge gained from working in Sunswift for 22 years, Sunswift provides a context for practical learning and sustainable development.
+Building on the experience and knowledge gained from working in Sunswift for over 20 years, Sunswift provides a context for practical learning and sustainable development.
 The project embraces the spirit of excellence, innovation, and proactive youth leadership to drive the development of energy-efficient technologies.
 The team aims to push further for international accomplishments and accelerate the future of renewable energy by creating a modern, high-tech, comfortable and efficient car.

 The Redback Racing team competes in Formula SAE / Formula Student competitions, which are designed to improve the quality of engineering graduates through practical experience.
 Students are challenged to apply the knowledge from their studies to the design, manufacture and testing of a full-sized racing car.

 The team’s mission is to craft future engineers from today’s students by exposing them to hands-on practical experience primarily through the construction of vehicles.
 We see ourselves as being, above all, an education tool where members not only benefit from a continuous transfer of knowledge from alumni but also from industry partners and collaborators.

 Since the team’s inception in 2000, Redback Racing continues to build a culture of pursuing engineering excellence supported by sponsors, research facilities and academics on and off the track.
 As a result, our goal is to foster the next generation of students as top industry professionals with in-demand, agile problem solving, technical and interpersonal skills.